hyperledger-solang/solang/docs/running.rst

   solang --target substrate flipper.sol

-Now you should have ``flipper.contract``.
+Now you should have a file called ``flipper.contract``.
 The file contains both the ABI and contract wasm.
 It can be used directly in the
 `Polkadot UI <https://substrate.dev/substrate-contracts-workshop/#/0/deploying-your-contract?id=putting-your-code-on-the-blockchain>`_, as if the contract was written in ink!.